Meditation

 What is meditation

 Meditation can take many forms, and it can look different for everyone.
 Sitting cross-legged, focusing on the breath and cultivating a still mind are often seen as essential, and may work incredibly well for lots of us.
 But there are many other ways to meditate that may be more accessible, or feel more comfortable, physically or emotionally.
 There is always a way that will work for everyone.
 Some ways can even be rather mundane; doing the dishes for example, that can be meditative, as can ironing (so I’m told!), or going for a walk, or sitting having a coffee in the garden.
+Ultimately, there is a style available for everyone; and although ancient in origin, meditation is still of our time, for all faiths or none, for all abilities, ages, and needs.

 Sometimes, the most important step in starting to meditate is changing our mindset.
 Allowing ourselves the luxury, and permission, to do things differently: to not conform to the standard norms, to have no expectations as to what each meditation should or will look like, to feel free to throw out what doesn’t serve our own, uniquely personal, practice.
 Maybe starting with what brings you your state of calm, and using that as a stepping stone to find your way into meditation could be a more accessible approach?
 Play with what works for you.
 Remember, there is no right or wrong way to meditate, your way is best for you!